toaq/dictionary/format.md

   ]
   ```
   describes «chıaq»: x₁ must mỉe and x₂ must to ra sảı to lủfē.
+* `etymology` – etymological information; "root" for roots, "compound" for Toaq compounds; for borrowings this field contains the actual etymology itself (which language and which word(s) it is based on)

 `tools/normalize.js` is for normalizing the dictionary file.